 Does Augmented Reality in Oil and Gas have a future?
-What does the industry think ?
+What does the industry think?
 Are the day-to-day workers actually utilizing it in any capacity?
 Do they have high hopes for the technology?
 Or do they view it as just another headache of technology that will soon come and go?

 These are questions many of us are wondering.
 We’ve heard some of the “corporate” success stories of O&G giants adopting the technology, but that represents such a small faction of the entire industry.

 To answer this question, I asked 55 workers in the O&G industry what their current view is on AR and whether or not they’ve used it before and or plan on using it in the future.
 The responses are packed with gold and I’m thankful to everyone who took the time out of their day to educate the rest of us.
-You can go ahead and skip straight to the responses if you’re ready to start unpacking them.

 And if you’re interested, it’s worth checking out a similar survey on the broader industrial augmented reality market which we conducted a few months ago.